Thank you for your interest in performing at Busker Tour!

 How to write your festival application

 I do read all applications submitted via the form.
 And yes, I do read them before clicking any links.
 Please make sure that you check the explanations of each field.
-Giving me unrelated answers and generic show descriptions are the most common reasons I go for other shows.
+Giving me unrelated answers, generic show descriptions are the most common reasons I go for other shows.

 Not sure how to write festival applications?
 Would you like to know what we expect?
 Check my tips and tricks: